-VHVtv is filmed in the HD studio at the MidPeninsula Media Center in Palo Alto and Sheryl is a Volunteer Community Producer.
+VHVtv was filmed in the HD studio at the MidPeninsula Media Center in Palo Alto and Sheryl is a Volunteer Community Producer.

-VHVtv is now produced using video conference app, digital photos and B roll.
-When we are able to film on location, we prefer to film using iPhone 13 Pro.
+VHVtv is now produced using video conference app, digital photos and B roll and we prefer to film our content on location using our iPhone 13 Pro’s.

 VHVtv has gone through many changes since we began and none as dramatic as 2020 with the Covid 19 pandemic.
-The Media Center in Palo Alto has been closed since March 13, 2020.
-Starting June 2020, all videos are being created virtually with VHVtv Co-Producer Richard Gonzales.
+The Media Center in Palo Alto was closed March 13, 2020 and reopened July 2022.

 She retired from the E.D.D. in 2004 with 25 years of Civil Service.
 She attended college on the G.I.
 Bill and graduated from San Francisco State University, SFSU, 1974 with a BA degree in Theatre Arts.
 In 1997, she graduated with her second BA degree from Cal.
 State University Northridge, CSUN, with a degree in Radio, TV and Film.

 Sheryl is a Community Producer at the MidPeninsula Media Center in Palo Alto, CA and has won several Western Access Video Excellence, the WAVE awards for community educational access TV, for VHVtv episodes:

 “The Rosie Legacy” 2019, “Veteran Advocates” 2018, Vetsin Tech 2017 and What is TBI?
 2015.

 Sheryl is a Vietnam Era Veteran and served as a Personnel Specialist in the Women’s Army Corps.